sabrinaelkins/futuristic-phone-book/Develop/gist-template.md

 ^\(?(\d{3})\)?[- ]?(\d{3})[- ]?(\d{4})$

 ### Anchors
-- Beginning ^
+- Beginning of the regex starts with a simple carrot top as shown --> ^
-- Ending $ means that this is the end of the line or string of the regex
+- Ending of the regex is a doller sign as shown --> $ this means that this is the end of the line or string of the regex.

 ### Quantifiers
 - Matches 3 of the proceeding tokens (0-9)
-- Second user input incldudes 3 of the proceeding tokens (0-9)
+- Second user input includes 3 of the proceeding tokens (0-9)

 ### OR Operator
 - Sqaure Brackets // Character Set [] which in this case will match a space with (-) or a blank !